MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

    If there are multiple presenters, you can choose which shared space to view by selecting the participant's name in the **Participants** pane contact list.

    > [!NOTE]
    > In the **Participants** pane, the blue presenter icon shows the participant's space that you're viewing.
 The white presenter icon indicates other participants that are sharing their spaces.
-You can switch to another participant's space.

    ![Screenshot showing add contact.](./media/group-calls-5.jpg "Add Contact")